-The purpose of the Audit Committee includes to assist the Board in fulfilling its statutory and fiduciary responsibilities relating to the external reporting of financial information, internal controls and the independence and effectiveness of internal and external audit.
+The purpose of the Audit Committee (AC) is to assist the Board in fulfilling its statutory and fiduciary responsibilities relating to the external reporting of financial information, internal controls and the independence and effectiveness of internal and external audit.

-The role of the Audit Committee, its membership, frequency of meetings and reporting requirements are set out in the Terms of Reference of the Audit Committee as approved by the Board.
+The role of the AC, its membership, frequency of meetings and reporting requirements are set out in the Terms of Reference of the AC as approved by the Board.